steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem-contract.md

 * You can store many GB of data in a single file.

-* The names of paths are at least upper and lower case ASCII, excluding `/` and possibly the space character ' '.
-(Windows doesn't allow a colon, as shown by HDFS-4470 (Azure blob store recommends not using a trailing "." as the .NET URI class strips that)

-* The root directory, "/", always exists, and cannot be renamed.
+* The root directory, `"/"`, always exists, and cannot be renamed.
 It is always a directory, and cannot be overwritten by a file write operation.
 An attempt to recursively delete the root directory will delete it's contents (assuming permissions allow this), but will retain the root path itself.